AkvilaLauncher/Akvila.Launcher/README.md

 ### Updating

-To update the GamerVII Launcher to the latest version, navigate to the project directory and pull the latest changes from the repository:
+To update the AkvilaLauncher to the latest version, navigate to the project directory and pull the latest changes from the repository:

 ```bash